How Are You Doing On Your Goals?

 - I will gain 4 new clients by June 1, 2014.

 - I will participate in 2 networking opportunities per week beginning April 1st.

 - I will lose 20 pounds by August 1, 2014.

 - I will exercise for 30 minutes per day, 5 times a week, beginning May 1st.

-Now that you have the goals written, you will need a system to keep you on track.
+Now that you have them written, you will need a system to keep you on track.
 You have to create new habits.
-Review your goals daily.
+Review them daily.
 Set an alarm on your phone to remind yourself when to review each goal.
 Tell others what goals you are working on so they can help you.
 Talk about how you’re doing.
 Setting and achieving goals takes work.
 Do things that keep you motivated.
 Most importantly, take time to celebrate your successes.